alexban011/faculty_themeSelectionSystem/README.md

-# faculty_webProject
+# Project theme selection system
-Project I made for my web development course
+Project I made for my web development course.
+The `users` database needs to have 2 tables: `teme_proiect` and `user`.
+I should have named these something better :)